drs5ma/ReactorApril2025/README.md

 ### Features
 1. Fusion Platooning -  two or more AVs temporarily merge into a single coordinated unit to become a "bus" acting as one agent.
 These AVs synchronize breaking and accleration only maintaining a few inches of space from bumper to bumper.
 Taking up less space, more cars can pass through an intersection in a given time window improving overall throughput.
-2. Destination Optimization - AVs traveling in the same direction can share their final route and decide whether to change route based on online traffic predictions
+2. Destination Optimization - AVs traveling in the same direction can share their final route and decide whether to change route based on online traffic predictions to minimize strain on the traffic grid and optimize route times en masse.
 3.